cihai/cihai/docs/api/index.md

 # API Reference

-cihai's public API for CJK character lookups and dataset management.
+cihai's public API for {term}`CJK` character lookups and dataset management.

 :::{warning}
 cihai is pre-1.0.
 APIs may change between minor versions.
 Pin to a range: